daicorrea/my-project/book_me_up/README.md

 <h2>Requirements</h2>

-Have python 2.7.9 or higher installed
+Have python 3.3.3 or higher installed.
+If you have another version, please consider using [pyenv](https://github.com/pyenv/pyenv) to manage your python versions.

 <h2>Usage</h2>